dgatf/msrc/README.md

 #### Boot time and clock stretch

+With old receivers this does not affect, but newer receivers boot faster and could be an issue.

 If no telemetry is shown, may be MSRC is booting too slow and the first poll from the receiver is not answered.
 There are several ways to fix this:

 1. Power on the receiver after MSRC has started